 Fuel vendors are monitored and required to treat households receiving assistance the same as households not receiving assistance.
-Fuel vendors charge eligible households the difference between the actual cost of the home energy and the amount of the payment.
-Fuel vendors must provide a metered delivery ticket to the community action agency where their customers applied for heating assistance.
+Deliverable fuel vendors must provide a metered delivery ticket to the community action agency where their customers applied for heating assistance.

 Section 10 - Program, Fiscal Monitoring, and Audit